Hospital departments. Main types of medical treatment institutions. Organization of work of a medical institution

 Prevention of exacerbations of recurrent infections caused by Herpes simplex viruses types 1 and 2 in patients with normal immune status;

-Prevention of primary and recurrent infections caused by Herpes simplex viruses types 1 and 2 in immunocompromised patients;
+Prevention of primary and recurrent infections caused by Herpes simplex viruses types 1 and 2 in patients with immunodeficiency;

-As part of complex therapy in patients with severe immunodeficiency: with HIV infection (AIDS stage, early clinical manifestations and a detailed clinical picture) and in patients who underwent bone marrow transplantation;
+Included complex therapy in patients with severe immunodeficiency: with HIV infection (stage AIDS, early clinical manifestations and detailed clinical picture) and in patients who underwent transplantation bone marrow;

-Hypersensitivity to acyclovir, ganciclovir, valaciclovir or auxiliary components of the drug.
+Hypersensitivity to acyclovir, ganciclovir, valacyclovir or auxiliary components of the drug.

-From the digestive system: nausea, vomiting, diarrhea, abdominal pain; rarely - a reversible increase in bilirubin and liver enzymes.
+From the outside digestive system: nausea, vomiting, diarrhea, abdominal pain; rarely - a reversible increase in bilirubin content and liver enzyme activity.

 From the hematopoietic system: very rarely - anemia, leukopenia, thrombocytopenia.

-From the urinary system: rarely - an increase in the content of urea and creatinine in the blood; very rarely - acute renal failure.
+From the urinary system: rarely - increased levels of urea and creatinine in the blood; very rarely - acute renal failure.

-Allergic reactions: itching, rash, Lyell's syndrome, urticaria, erythema multiforme exudative, incl.
+Allergic reactions: itching, rash, Lyell's syndrome, urticaria, erythema multiforme, incl.
 Stevens-Johnson syndrome, angioedema, anaphylaxis.

-Others: fever, lymphadenopathy, peripheral edema, visual impairment, myalgia, alopecia.
+Others: fever, lymphadenopathy, peripheral edema, blurred vision, myalgia, alopecia.

 Overdose